 Searching for homes in Oregon is the fun part of the home buying process!
 You'll get to look at a variety of homes and discover what you really want in a home.

 Make a list of everything you want in a home and prioritize them.
 At the top of the list should be the items that are most important to you.
 This will help you separate your "must-haves" from your "nice-to-haves."

 Your agent can help you understand if your wants are realistic for your budget and favorite neighborhoods or if you need to rethink what you're looking for.

 Look at current housing inventory

 The timing of your house hunt in Oregon can have a big impact on your number of options.
-For example, in Oregon, June has historically seen the most homes for sale.
+For example, in Oregon, #VALUE! has historically seen the most homes for sale.
 Searching in this season could give you more options and a greater likelihood of finding your dream home.